zooniverse/aggregation-for-caesar/docs/source/Scripts.md

 # Using the command line scripts
 This package comes with several command line scripts for use with the `csv` data dumps produced by Panoptes.
+To reproduce the results, you will need to have [panoptes_aggregation](https://aggregation-staging.zooniverse.org/README.html) installed and the command line open in the folder containing the following penguin data.

 ## Download your data from the project builder
 You will need two to three files from your project for offline use: